mohzulfikar/Google-Summer-of-Code/TIMELINE.md

 ### August 15 - August 21

-Continue yaml linter projects, if there's some error or bug that needs to be fixed.
+Continue yaml linter projects and fix it if there's some error or bug that needs to be solved.

+Improve composite action from other maintainer feedbacks and open new PR if necessary.

+Prepare for final evaluation.

 ### August 22 – September 6

-For Documentation update on the project
+Documentation update on the project

+Continue to improve or fix errors (if any) created by PR created on the last week (improving composite action).

+Fill out final evaluation of the projects.

 Discuss about additional/ongoing issues on Homebrew with mentors